Assessing and Improving Girls' and Women's Math Identity (2022-2023)

 The gender gap in STEM fields exists at all levels, from childhood through career selection, and there are many different, but often related, causes for female underrepresentation.
-Two major causes of the gender gap are a significant disparity between men and women in their spatial reasoning skills and students’ math identity, represented by their beliefs, attitudes and emotions about math and STEM.
+One major cause of the gender gap is women’s and girls’ math identity — their beliefs, attitudes and emotions about math and STEM.
 This identity can negatively influence their interest and motivation in STEM fields, even if their own abilities and performance demonstrate strength in these areas.

 - Victoria Akin, Arts & Sciences-Mathematics

 - Sophia Santillan, Pratt School of Engineering-Mechanical Engineering & Materials Science

 Katy Burns, Psychology (BS)

 Amber Skinner, Environmental Sci/Policy (AB)

 Christina L. Williams, Arts & Sciences-Psychology and Neuroscience